NHL Hall of Fame

 Beyond hockey, he became a household name through the founding of the Tim Hortons coffee and donut chain, which grew into a Canadian institution.
 Horton’s life was tragically cut short in 1974, but his impact on the game and Canadian culture remains significant.
 Inducted into the Hockey Hall of Fame in 1977, he is remembered for his excellence on the ice and enduring legacy off it.

-Horton's Awards and Records
+Horton's Awards and Honors

 • NHL first All-Star team in 1964, 1968, and 1969